jrstew/jrstew.github.io/_pages/about.md

 This is the academic page of Jonathan Stewart.

 I am a PhD student in the Department of Statistics at Rice University.
-My research is on networks and statistical network analysis.
+My research is on dependent data with applications to network data.
-I am interested in dependent network data, that is networks with edge dependencies, and seek to better understand how to model networks with edge dependence and carry out statistical inference on such networks.
+I am interested in understanding how to model dependent data for complex structures in order to obtain tractable computational methods and desirable statistical theory in order to facilitate and validate meaningful statistical inference.

 I have studied applications to social networks, brain networks, and HIV / public health.
 My research has been published in both statistical journals and network science journals,